SabineEmden/SabineEmden.github.io/README.md

 # Web Development Portfolio Site

-**Work in Progress**
+**Completed:** Last updated on December 14,2018

-The portfolio site is the capstone project for the Coursera Specialization [Web Desing for Everybody (Basics of Web Development and Coding)](https://www.coursera.org/specializations/web-design).
+This portfolio site is the capstone project for the Coursera Specialization [Web Desing for Everybody (Basics of Web Development and Coding)](https://www.coursera.org/specializations/web-design).

 I chose to design and implement a single-page web development portfolio site using Bootstrap 4.